stefanodipierro/django-nextjs-blog/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-Now that the homepage, featured posts, infinite scroll, and single-post pages are all working, the focus shifts to implementing category archive pages and search, plus polishing media handling and SEO.
+Now that we've completed the Django Admin enhancements (Phases 1 and 2), the focus shifts to preparing the project for GitHub commits, implementing Phase 3 (Import/Export functionality), and continuing with search implementation and media handling optimization.

 ## Recent Changes
 - Fixed Docker environment issues including container configuration